 Head powerful and wedge-shaped with a broad, flat skull, muzzle of medium length, a tapering fore faces not too sharply defined.

 Skull: Viewed from the front and in profile only slightly convex.
 Broadest between the ears.
 The slightly visible furrow between the eyes.

 Muzzle: The muzzle is in proportion to the size of the dog, tapering to the nose.

 Eyes: Samoyed dog eyes are usually black or brown and are almond in shape.
 Blue or other color eyes can occur but are not allowed in the show ring.

 Ears: Samoyed ears are thick and covered with fur, triangular in shape, and erect.
-They are almost always white, but can often have a light to dark brown tint, usually around the tips of the ears.
+They are almost always white but can often have a light to dark brown tint, usually around the ears’ tips.
 Ears should conform to head size and the size of the dog.

 Serious Faults: Yellow eyes, Light bone.

 Neck: Strong, well-muscled, carried proudly erect, set on sloping shoulders to carry head with dignity when at attention.
 The Neck should blend into shoulders with a graceful arch.

 Body: It has a strong, muscular body that can combine power, speed, agility and endurance.
 Slightly longer than the height at the withers, deep and compact but supple.

 Chest: Broad, deep and long, reaching almost to the elbows.
 It Should be deep, with ribs well sprung out from the spine and flattened at the sides to allow proper movement of the shoulders and freedom for the front legs.